Rochester, MN

 Emergency Management

-- In a church or theater: Do not panic.
+In a church or theater: Do not panic.
 If possible, move quickly but orderly to an interior bathroom or hallway, away from windows.
 Crouch face-down and protect your head with your arms.
 If there is no time to do that, get under the seats or pews, protecting your head with your arms or hands.

-- In a mobile home:Get out!
+In a mobile home:Get out!
 Even if your home is tied down, it is not as safe as an underground shelter or permanent, sturdy building.
 Go to one of those shelters, or to a nearby permanent structure, using your tornado evacuation plan.
 Most tornadoes can destroy even tied-down mobile homes; and it is best not to play the low odds that yours will make it.
-This mobile-home safety video from the State of Missouri may be useful in developing your plan.
+This mobile-home safety video from the State of Missouri may be useful in developing your plan.- You can check for alerts at your predefined locations when you log in to the site.
+Once logged in, the page will filter down to alerts you are signed up for.
+If no alerts show up that means there are no alerts that you are interested in.
+You can click the magnifying glass icon and change the filter to “All Alerts” in order to see what is going on outside of your area of interest.

 - No. WEA messages are broadcast from area cell towers to mobile devices in the area.
 Every WEA-capable phone within range receives the message.
 When you are traveling, WEA messages are received from the area you are located, not from your home location.